GET TAX RELIEF NOW!

 When to Seek Professional Help

 Consider professional representation if the IRS requests in-person interviews or expresses skepticism about your documentation.
-Seek help immediately if you discover that you have claimed expenses that were reimbursed, potentially creating double-deduction issues.
+Immediately seek assistance if you find yourself claiming reimbursed expenses, which could potentially lead to double-deduction problems.

 Professional assistance becomes critical when you lack receipts for more than 20% of costs claimed or when the examination expands beyond meals and travel to multiple topics or tax years.
 If proposed adjustments exceed 25% of your claimed expenses and you believe the examiner misunderstands your business, professional representation can often achieve better outcomes than self-representation.